Megh-Agarwal/Megh-Agarwal/README.md

 Created a website that calculated one's carbon footprint.

-Unofortunaltey you won't be able to see the code of my projects because my repositories are private. :wink:
+Unfortunately you won't be able to see the code of my projects because my repositories are private. :wink:

 ### Contact me: